windelbouwman/ppci/docs/howto/backend.rst

 Instruction groups
 ------------------

-Instructions often not come alone.
+Instructions often not come one by one.
 They are usually grouped into a set of instructions, or an instruction set architecture (ISA).
 An isa can be created and instructions can be added to it, like this: